AndyEveritt/DuetScreen-MACH26/README.md

 2. In the GUI, select the USB connection method.

 ### WiFi
+> [!NOTE]
+> The screen has a built-in WiFi module, it also supports external WiFi modules with the `RTL8188FU` chipset.
+> - If using the built-in WiFi module, the USB-C port must be set to USB host mode.
+> - If using an external WiFi module, connect it to the USB-A port on the screen, or use the USB-C port and set it to USB host mode.
+> - There are multiple variants of the `RTL8188` chipset.
+Currently the screen only supports `RTL8188FU`.
+Other variants are unlikely to work.

 1. Ensure the Duet3D screen is connected to the same WiFi network as the mainboard.
     - See the [Connecting the Duet3D screen to a WiFi network](#connecting-the-duet3d-screen-to-a-wifi-network) section above.
 2. In the GUI, select the WiFi connection method.